dmyersturnbull/science-notebook-template/README.md

 - Nice gitignore, dockerignore, changelog, and other misc files
 - Example/stub Conda environment file, Vagrantfile, and shields

-### Steps to reproduce
+### 📜 Steps to reproduce

 **How to download needed data, run the code, etc.**

-1. Clone this repository as a template and run `pre-commit install`. (`pip install pre-commit`).
+1. Clone this repository as a template and run `pip install pre-commit` and `pre-commit install`.
 2. Install the [Probot settings app](https://github.com/apps/settings).
 3. Add to [Binder](https://mybinder.org/) and [Get a DOI](https://guides.github.com/activities/citable-code/) for your repo.
 4. Make a local clone of your repo.
 Modify the readme, changelog, etc. Add your code/notebooks.
-5. Commit and push to *main*.
+5. Commit and push to _main_.
 (If a linter fails on commit, just re-run.
 It just meant the linter modified a file.)

-### Branch protection rules
+### 🔒 Branch protection rules

 This template includes
 [branch protection](https://docs.github.com/en/github-ae@latest/github/administering-a-repository/managing-a-branch-protection-rule)
 rules for the _main_ branch that disable force-commits, forbid direct pushes, require status checks to pass, and require a linear history.
-You can configure these rules under *Settings → Branches → main*.
+You can configure these rules under _Settings → Branches → main_.
-The typical workflow is: push changes to a new branch, make a pull request against *main*, and squash–merge or rebase into *main* after the status checks pass.
+The typical workflow is: push changes to a new branch, make a pull request against _main_, and squash–merge or rebase into _main_ after the status checks pass.
-An *admin*-role user *can* push directly to *main*, but non-*admin* users (with write access) must make pull requests.
+An _admin_-role user _can_ push directly to _main_, but non-_admin_ users (with write access) must make pull requests.

-### Contributing
+### 🍁 Contributing

 **Tell people how to report problems and ask questions.**